soumith/torch-android/README.md

 * A sample project has been provided in android-demo
 * android-demo/jni/torchdemo.cpp is a simple use-case
 * android-demo/assets/main.lua is the file that is run
-* @e-lab has contributed a face detector demo, which showcases a fuller use-case.
+* Vinayak Ghokale from e-lab Purdue (https://github.com/e-lab) contributed a face detector demo, which showcases a fuller use-case.

 Building Torch
 --------------